Top 6 Travel Cards in Malaysia 2026

 How can I use a travel card abroad for overseas spending?

-Broadly speaking you’ll use your travel card overseas in exactly the same way you’d use a card at home, to pay merchants in person, or make withdrawals.
-You’ll need to double check the network your card is issued on is accepted by the merchant or ATM, and read through the fee schedule carefully before you travel.
+Broadly speaking you'll use your travel card overseas in exactly the same way you'd use a card at home, to pay merchants in person, or make withdrawals.
+You'll need to double-check the network your card is issued on is accepted by the merchant or ATM, and read through the fee schedule carefully before you travel.

 It's worth noting that credit cards — even those which offer perks for travellers — can have fairly steep international fees, including foreign transaction charges and cash advance fees if you choose to make ATM withdrawals.

-How to request a travel card
+How to get a travel card in Malaysia

-As an example, here’s how to order a Wise card:
+Here's how to order a Wise card:

-Download the Wise app or head to the Wise desktop site
+- Download the Wise app or head to the Wise desktop site

-Sign up for a Wise account with just an email address, Google, Facebook or Apple ID
+- Sign up for a Wise account with just an email address, Google, Facebook or Apple ID

-Get verified using your passport or MyKad
+- Get verified using your passport or MyKad

-Your physical card will arrive within 2 weeks - or you can access your card details in the Wise app right away for mobile payments
+- Your physical card will arrive within 5 days, or you can access your card details in the Wise app right away for mobile payments

 Advantages of international travel cards

-Travel credit cards do usually come with fairly high fees, but can offer rewards in the form of cash back or benefits, including things of value to travellers like airport lounge passes and travel insurance.
-If you’re interested in getting a travel credit card, weigh up the advantages against the potential costs to make sure you’re choosing the right one for you.
+Travel credit cards do usually come with fairly high fees, but can offer rewards in the form of cashback or benefits, including things of value to travellers like airport lounge passes and travel insurance.
+If you're interested in getting a travel credit card, weigh up the advantages against the potential costs to make sure you're choosing the right one for you.

 Best travel card in Malaysia FAQs